Chief Executive Officer

 Executive Director, Human Resources

-Niki’s expansive front-line and management experience enables her to understand the needs of the women and children who access Atira’s programs and services as well as Atira’s more than 250 staff.
+Niki’s expansive front-line and management experience enables her to understand the needs of the women and children who access Atira’s programs and services as well as Atira’s more than 400 staff and 35 volunteers..

 Niki has worked for Atira Women’s Resource Society since 1992, starting as a front-line support worker and moving into program management in 1997.
 In her capacity as program manager, Niki was responsible for all aspects of program and property management at those sites she was responsible for including Koomseh Second-Stage Transition Housing program in Surrey and Bridge Housing for Women, a seven-storey development in Vancouver's Downtown Eastside.
 In 2004, Niki took on the role of Director, Human Resources and lead Atira’s human resources department through prodigious growth.
-She has been the Executive Director, Operations since 2010 and brought her vast knowledge of Atira and the sector as well as her expertise to that position.
+She was the Executive Director, Operations from 2010 to the end of 2018, and brought her vast knowledge of Atira and the sector as well as her expertise to that position.
+Since returning as Executive Director, Human Resources in January 2019, Niki restructured the HR team and more than doubled the number of HR staff.

 Niki holds a Bachelor of Arts degree, a Certificate in Human Resources and a rental property manager license (since expired).
 Her love of learning continues to expand her understanding of the world, especially through online university courses.